ReconKatze/project-amore/README.md

 All auxiliary modulations start as identity/zero and ramp in over 2000 steps via a warmup coefficient.
 A\_att initializes as all-ones (no effect).
 Friction initializes as zero (no resistance).
 Emotion broadcast initializes as zero (no modulation).
 This prevents scale mismatch shock when adding new mechanisms to a trained checkpoint.

-The full spec with tensor shapes, update rules, pseudocode, and the complete 5-phase forward pass is in `life_equation_computational_spec_v2.html`.

 ---

 ## The Correspondence